 Ms. Parker received her B.A. from California State University, Fullerton in History and Art.
 Cal State Fullerton was not Ms. Parker's first university; she spent her freshman year at American University in Washington, D.C., majoring in International Studies.
 Typical of many college students, she changed her major several times, having difficulty deciding between her love for history and a talent in art.
 Ultimately, after accumulating enough credits in both discipline, the university awarded Ms. Parker with a degree in both.

-After returning to the United States, and while completing her Master's Degree, Helene was accepted into law school.
+After returning to the U.S., and while completing her Master's Degree, Helene was accepted into law school.
 She spent the first semester of law school finishing her Master's thesis and graduated with a M.A. in Asian Studies.
 Three years later, she received her law degree from the William S. Richardson School of Law at University of Hawaii.

-After three years at the OAG, Ms. Parker went into private practice with a law partner and became a shareholder at the law firm of Mosher & Parker in Dallas for nearly six years.
+After three years at the OAG, Ms. Parker transitioned into private practice with a law partner and became a shareholder at the law firm of Mosher & Parker in Dallas for nearly six years.
 The partners limited their practice to family law.
 In 2007, in an effort to reduce the commute to and from Dallas, Ms. Parker opened her law office in Lewisville.
-Since then, Ms. Parker has focused her practice to Denton County.
+Since then, Ms. Parker has focused her family law practice to Denton County.

 Outside of law practice Ms. Parker spends much of time tending to a menagerie of animals.
 Her hobbies are reading, gardening, cycling, and yoga.